Little Golden Books: Contemporary art

 In 2010, Ryan Jude Novelline revealed the "Golden Book Gown", a "one-of-a-kind fairytale-inspired gown almost entirely from Golden Books...[featuring] a 22,000-square-inch page-turning skirt and a form-fitting bodice made from the spines".

 Homages

-In 2015, during the Diamond celebration at Disneyland, the Disney Imagineers brought the 1955 Little Golden Book story Little Man at Disneyland to life by featuring a recreation of Patrick Begorra's home in a tree trunk somewhere in Adventureland at the park for visitors to find.
+In 2015, during the Diamond celebration at Disneyland, the Disney Imagineers brought the 1955 Little Golden Book story Little Man of Disneyland to life by featuring a recreation of Patrick Begorra's home in a tree trunk somewhere in Adventureland at the park for visitors to find.